SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 # Project template files

-The following template files needs to be provided on project level:
+The following template files needs to be provided and adjusted on project level:

   - .npmrc
   - mta.yaml